AdaCore/ada-spark-rfcs/features/rfc-import-array-from-address.md

 =======

-This proposal introduces the possibility of dynamically creating an access to and Ada unconstrained array from an address and its boundaries.
+This proposal introduces the possibility of dynamically creating an access to and Ada unconstrained array from an address and its bounds.

 Motivation
 ==========

-It is difficult today to create access to arrays created from outside of Ada, e.g. when coming from C, as there's no way to dynamically create their boundaries.
+It is difficult today to create access to arrays created from outside of Ada, e.g. when coming from C, as there's no way to dynamically create their bounds.
 This proposal will make it possible and simplify interfacing between system data and other languages.

 Guide-level explanation
 =======================

-A new attribute is provided for arrays access types, `Address_To_Access`, which takes as parameter an address as well as the boundaries of the expected object.
+A new attribute is provided for arrays access types, `Address_To_Access`, which takes as parameter an address as well as the bounds of the expected object.
 For example:

 ```ada